Quantum logic is undecidable: Consequences for the hypergraph approach to contextuality

-We finally show that these constructions are inverses of each other.
+We finally show that the previous two constructions are inverses of each other.
 Starting with a quantum solution $(A_i)_{i\in[n]}$, it is immediate to show that computing the resulting projections and using~\eqref{PtoA} results in the original $A_i$'s.
 A similar statement holds for the $P_{v_i^\alpha}$ in the other direction, while a short computation is required to show the same for the $P_{w_r^\beta}$,

 where the last step again uses Fact~\ref{pumo}. \end{proof}

 In~\cite[Section~8]{AFLS}, we had considered the decision problem \texttt{ALLOWS\_QUANTUM}, which asks: given a hypergraph $H=(V,E)$, does it have a quantum representation?\footnote{The formulation of~\cite{AFLS} asks for the existence of a quantum model on $H$, but this is clearly equivalent: the existence of a quantum model requires the existence of a quantum representation to begin with; conversely, one can use a quantum representation and an arbitrary state in its underlying Hilbert space to obtain a quantum model.} Our \emph{inverse sandwich conjecture} hypothesized that this problem is undecidable.
 Thanks to Slofstra's Theorem~\ref{solgroupundec}, we are now in a position to prove this: